mooti/factory/README.md

 ```

-you will create the following Bar.php.
-You add the Testable trait and use the ```createNew``` method to instantiate a new object.
-The first argument is the name of the class and subsequent arguments are the constructor arguments.
+You will create Bar.php.
+You can then add the Testable trait and use the ```createNew``` method to instantiate a new object.
+The first argument is the name of the class and subsequent arguments are the classes constructor arguments.

 ```php
 <?php